 Reviewed by Melinda Ratini, DO, MS on July 01, 2015

 This tool does not provide medical advice.
 See additional information

 View our slideshows to learn more about your health.

 Sensitive bladder?
-Our pads are up to 40% thinner than the leading brand and absorb 2x more than you may need*.
+Our underwear absorbs faster than Depend* to help you feel comfortably dry.
 So bladder leaks can feel like no big deal.